-- · Provide dedicated back-of-house facilities for this quarter and the wider market, focused on support for market events, changing facilities, shower rooms, trader storage, and events furniture storage. - · Upgrade infrastructure to support various alternative market operations and arrangements, and events. - Upgrade waste management facilities with a focus on requirements for food vendors, events and night markets.
+- facilities (D1, D4) - · Provide dedicated back-of-house facilities for this quarter and the wider market, focused on support for market events, changing facilities, shower rooms, trader storage, and events furniture storage. - Upgrade infrastructure to support various alternative market operations and arrangements, and events.